 Corry Capital Advisors is an investment advisor that focuses on managing assets utilizing a life settlement strategy.

 Corry Capital Advisors, LLC (CCA) was founded in 2006.
-CCA specializes in providing investment management to investors seeking uncorrelated returns in the Life Settlement asset class.
-CCA invests in non-contestable Life Insurance policies and utilizes a proprietary methodology to target consistent returns based on actuarial predictability.
+We specialize in providing investment management to investors seeking uncorrelated returns in the Life Settlement asset class.
+We invest in non-contestable Life Insurance policies and utilize a proprietary methodology to target consistent returns based on actuarial predictability.

 Corry Capital Advisors, LLC (CCA), a Delaware limited liability company, is registered as an investment adviser under the Investment Advisers Act of 1940, amended.
 Additional information about Corry Capital Advisors, LLC is available on the SEC’s website.